pzqpzq/Principia/README.md

 Version 1.4.2 brings dataset-native **Autonomous Scientific Discovery (ASD)** into the Principles workspace.
 Literature Principles provide scientific context; observations describe computed evidence; extracted Rules carry equations, calibration results, validation decisions, and a stated scope.
 A study map connects these objects so you can move from a promising relationship to the records that support it.

-The release includes **five completed public-data projects**, analyzed with **DeepSeek-V4-Pro**.
+The release includes **five demo public-data projects**, analyzed with **DeepSeek-V4-Pro**.
 Their saved maps, results, equations, and packaged evidence open locally without the original datasets or an API key.
 Connect your own data and models when you are ready to begin a new discovery.

 <p align="center">
   <a href="./assets/screenshots-v1.4.2-sep7/main-page.png"><img src="./assets/screenshots-v1.4.2-sep7/main-page.png" alt="Principia v1.4.2 home: research goal input, scientific area filters, Principles map, and five projects in the sidebar" width="100%"></a>